kubernetes/enhancements/keps/sig-auth/3325-self-subject-attributes-review-api/README.md

 ### Goals

 - Add the API endpoint to get user attributes
+- Add a corresponding kubectl command - `kubectl auth who-am-i`

 ### Non-Goals

-- Add a corresponding kubectl command

 ## Proposal

-Add a new API endpoint to the `authentication` group - `SelfUserAttributesReview`.
+Add a new API endpoint to the `authentication` group - `SelfSubjectAttributesReview`.
-The user will hip the endpoint after authentication happens, so all attributes will be available to return.
+The user will hit the endpoint after authentication happens, so all attributes will be available to return.

 ## Design Details